aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/prepare-rectangles/_index.md

 ---
-title: Prepare Rectangles in OCR Image Recognition
+title: "How to Extract Text from Image by Preparing Rectangles in OCR"
-linktitle: Prepare Rectangles in OCR Image Recognition
+linktitle: "Prepare Rectangles in OCR Image Recognition"
-second_title: Aspose.OCR .NET API
+second_title: "Aspose.OCR .NET API"
-description: Unlock the potential of Aspose.OCR for .NET with our comprehensive guide.
-Learn step-by-step how to prepare rectangles for image recognition.
-Elevate your .NET applications with seamless OCR integration.
+description: "Learn how to extract text from image using Aspose.OCR for .NET.
+This guide walks you through preparing rectangles for OCR image recognition and boosting accuracy."
 weight: 11
 url: /net/ocr-optimization/prepare-rectangles/
+date: 2025-12-22
 ---

 {{< blocks/products/pf/main-wrap-class >}}